GoldScorpion69/LBS/README.md

 ### Poser Mods

-I submit to you that posing is better suited for a more full-featured adult modlist, but if you must add one, Nemesis isn't up to the task of handling that many animations.
+I submit to you that posing is better suited for a more full-featured adult modlist like Geez's "Cupid", but if you must add one, Nemesis isn't up to the task of handling that many animations.
 I recommend you switch to FNIS.
 Disable _Nemesis Behavior Engine_, _The Ultimate Dodge Mod_, _The Ultimate Dodge Mod Reanimated_, and _Nemesis Output_.
 Install _FNIS_ and move it just below _SexLabFramework_ in the left pane.
 Activate it and move the ESP just below _SkyUI_SE.esp_ in the right pane.
 Install your poser mod.
 A link to FNIS is already left over, but when you run it be sure to tick _Gender-Specific Animations_ and _Ultimate Combat_.
 If you want a dodge of some kind you'll have to install _TK Dodge_ before you do this.

 ### Followers